-At Arizona Smile Designers, we’re committed to providing comprehensive dental care to patients in Cottonwood, Camp Verde, Sedona, Clarkdale and the Northern Arizona area.
+At Arizona Smile Designers, we’re committed to providing comprehensive dental care to patients in Cottonwood, Camp Verde, Sedona, Clarkdale, and the Northern Arizona area.
 We specialize in a variety of treatments ranging from routine cleanings and fillings to dental implants and extractions, dentures, and veneers.
 Our Cottonwood dentists will ensure the best treatments and services for your dental health.

-Here at Arizona Smile Designers, our main goal is to help our patients smile confidently once again.
+Our main goal is to help patients smile confidently once again.
 We do this through a variety of treatments, from general to cosmetic dentistry.
 Whether you’re experiencing pain related to your mouth or are simply unhappy with the appearance of your teeth, we can help find a solution to your problem and bring your beautiful smile back.
-One common and effective option we supply many of our patients is veneers.
+One common and effective option we offer to many of our patients is veneers.

-A veneer is a thin porcelain covering our Cottonwood veneers orthodontist uses to cover the outside of an existing tooth.
-The veneer itself is extremely thin and has the same essential look and feel as the natural enamel of the teeth without the tendency to stain.
+A veneer is a thin porcelain covering our Cottonwood dentist uses to cover the outside of an existing tooth.
+The veneer itself is extremely thin and has the same essential look and feel like the natural enamel of the teeth without the tendency to stain.
 Technology has advanced far enough that we can make the porcelain thin enough to bond directly onto the tooth.
 In some cases, a small amount of enamel may need to be removed in order to naturally fit the veneer.
 If you’re an ideal candidate for veneers, our dentist in Cottonwood will discuss all of the details with you.

 There are many reasons why patients might wish to consider veneers to improve their teeth.
 Three main ways this treatment can improve your natural teeth include: